 - Catnip Oil For Wounds: Because catnip contains thymol, an antiseptic compound, many have turned to it to help in healing wounds.
 Applying fresh catnip or catnip oil to wounds can help sores, cuts or scratches heal quickly.
 Catnip oil can also help repel insects, like mosquitoes.

-Catnip is a relatively safe plant to use for dogs, but you should know that dogs do react in different ways to
+Catnip is a relatively safe plant to use for dogs, but you should know that dogs do react in different ways to it as catnip effect on dogs.
+Some dogs may have no reaction at all to its potentially soothing properties, while others may experience the exact results hoped for.
+The sedative effects may be concerning for some, but this is a safe herb.

 To be sure, dosage of catnip should be on the small side.
 Either apply the catnip oil as directed or use safe and small amounts of the fresh herb.
 Test the reactions of your canine compatriot before you embark on any significant usage of catnip.
 It’s always better to be safe.